ramachav/Optimizing-Compilers/README.md

 ---------------------------------------

-Tiny simulates an architecture that has 4 data registers, a stack pointer (sp), a frame pointer (fp) and both integer an floatingpoin arithmetic.
+Tiny simulates an architecture that has 4 data registers, a stack pointer (sp), a frame pointer (fp) and both integer an floating point arithmetic.
 All data elements have size 1.
 The data representation is unknown to the user.
 <br />
 Tiny accepts the following assembly codes: